CogSciPrag/home/index.md

 <h1>Welcome to the CogSciPrag homepage!</h1>
 <p>
-  We are the Cognitive Science of Pragmatics group (CSP lab), at the Department of Linguistics at the University of Tübingen.
-Broadly, our goal is to understand how natural language is interpreted and produced, and how these processes are guided by different aspects of context and the agents' cognitive mechanisms.
-We approach these questions from an interdisciplinary perspective of Cognitive Science.
-Our methods and interests include probabilistic modeling, work with Large Language models, web-based experiments with human participants, frameworks combining cognitive and neural models, and more.
+  We are the Cognitive Science & Pragmatics group (CSP lab), at the Department of Linguistics at the University of Tübingen.
+We study how pragmatic language is interpreted and produced, and how different aspects of context and the agents' cognitive mechanisms influence those processes.
+  We are interested in pragmatic language use both by humans and language models.
+  We approach these questions from an interdisciplinary perspective of computational Cognitive Science.
+  Our work includes diverse methods --- theoretical work, probabilistic cognitive modeling, neural language models, web-based experiments with human participants, cognitive modeling, mechanistic interpretability methods.
 </p>